 By Judy Warner and David Gianatasio

-BOSTON–Arnold Communications has signed a letter of intent to be bought by Cyrk, the publicly traded sales promotion company headquartered in Gloucester, Mass., sources said last week.
+BOSTON–Arnold Communications has signed a letter of intent to be acquired by Cyrk Inc., a publicly traded sales promotion company, sources said last week.

-Sixty-year-old Arnold chairman Ed Eskandarian has been candid about his desire to retire before turning 65 and cash out of the ad agency that in eight years he has built into the nation’s 21st largest.
-Arnold, whose clients include McDonald’s, Volkswagen of America, Fleet Financial Group and Nynex, reported revenues of $75 million in 1996.
+Sixty-year-old Arnold chairman Ed Eskandarian has been candid about his desire to retire before turning 65.
+He wants to cash out of the Boston agency that in eight years he has built into the nation’s 21st largest.
+Arnold, with clients such as McDonald’s, Volkswagen of America, Fleet Financial Group and Nynex, reported revenues of $75 million in 1996.

-A buyout of the Boston agency by Cyrk would almost guarantee Eskandarian’s continued involvement for the next three to five years and fulfill his aspirations to be part of an integrated marketing company and among the top 20 largest agencies in the country, sources said.
+A buyout of the agency by Cyrk would probably require Eskandarian’s involvement for the next three to five years, but fulfill his aspirations to be part of an integrated marketing company among the 20 largest agencies in the country, sources said.

 Copyright ASM Communications, Inc. (1997) ALL RIGHTS RESERVED

 Get Adweek's Brand Marketing Daily Newsletter in your Inbox